nickyrasch/arduino_reference_programs/README.md

 # Arduino Reference Programs
-* Some  great refference for simple arduino programs
+* Some  great reference for simple arduino programs
 * Base for builing more complicated devices and programs